Allspice

 Buddhawood

 A good substitute for Sandalwood oil.
 The scent is woody, mossy, and mild with subtle leathery-smoky notes.
 Though not powerful, the aroma has decent tenacity and remains balanced throughout.
 It is not as sweet as sandalwood or cedar atlas.
-We are not aware of any therapuetic properties of Buddhawood, however it would be great for meditation.
-The scent is woody, mossy, and mild with subtle leathery-smoky notes.
-Though not powerful the aroma has decent tenacity and remains balanced.
+We are not aware of any therapeutic properties of Buddhawood, however it would be great for meditation.

 Cade